Using the Eggplant Monitoring Insights API

 - (Optional) Modify and re-run your query until it returns the data you require.

-As mentioned above, after you log into the user interface, the API uses a key to maintain your session.
-The key is unique to each session and is an essential component of the query URL that is sent to the API.
+After you log into the user interface, the API uses a key to maintain your session.
+The key, or token, is unique to each session and is an essential component of the query URL that is sent to the API.

 The key remains valid for 60 minutes since last use.
 This means a session can last indefinitely if the key is used a minimum of once every 59 minutes.
 If the key expires, log out and then login again to re-authenticate and generate a new key.

 You can force a key to expire using a URL request in a browser.
 For example, if you were assigned key abcdefghijklmnopqrstuvwxyz123456 and needed to force it to expire, the URL request would be: